 Maintenance should include draining the water from the pump after each use.
 Leaving water inside the pump can damage it, requiring the replacement of parts (like the seals, for example).
 If a soap tank is used, make sure that it is rinsed out as well.
 Remember that the pump inlet screen will need cleaning too.

-Gas powered pressure washers require a bit more maintenance than electrics do, thanks to a more detailed engine and the liquids that keep it running.
+Gas powered pressure washers require a bit more maintenance than electrics do, thanks to a more detailed gas engine and the liquids that keep it running.
 Check gas and oil levels and make sure they are maintained at proper levels.
 Before the washer is stored over the winter, make sure to change the oil and oil filter.
 Disconnect any battery power to help prevent a trickle discharge.

 It is our hope that the information provided will prove useful when looking into purchasing the best pressure washer.
 There are many reasons that a homeowner can justify owning a washer, including general cleaning and property upkeep.
 A good pressure washer can clean things that were next to impossible previously.
 The time that is saved can be spent on leisure or other projects.

-Before buying the best pressure washer, it is important to consider the jobs that it will be tasked with beforehand.
+Before buying the best pressure washer, it is essential to consider the jobs that it will be tasked with beforehand.
 Smaller properties requiring only general cleaning might be served best by lower GPM and PSI ratings.
 A battery or electrically powered washer with those ratings could also clean vehicles and outdoor furniture.